SixArm/usv/README.md

 * final newline, so your files can be more compatible with some editors and tools.

-The file name extension for USVX is ".usvx".
+The USVX file name extension for USVX is ".usvx".

 The USVX repo is <https://github.com/sixarm/usvx>.

+If you know about comma separated values (CSV) with optional whitespace trim, or tab separated values (TSV) with optional character escaping, or ASCII separated values (ASV) with optional final newline, then you already know most of USVX.

 ## Documentation